ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 	YYYY-MM-DDThh:mm:ss.S[+-]h:mm
 	YYYY-MM-DDThh:mm:ss.S[+-]hh:mm

+The `plusTime` operation always results in a timestamp with millisecond precision, regardless of the input.
+Note that that doesn't always properly reflect the resolution of the input.
+That effect has to be taken into account by the logic implementor.
+The following items describe this conversion:

+* For the two short date forms (first two formats), a missing MM or DD is assumed to be `01`.
+* A missing time part (so for dates), it is assumed to be `00:00:00.000`.
-When a timezone offset is missing, the offset `Z` is assumed.
+* When a timezone offset is missing, the offset `Z` is assumed (including in the previous case).
-The last eight formats specify sub-second time info, with any number of decimals being accepted.
+* The last eight formats specify sub-second time info, with any number of decimals being accepted.
   Any date(-time) is always normalised to milliseconds, with 3 places behind the decimal dot.
   All decimals beyond the 3rd one are ignored, effectively rounding _down_ to the nearest millisecond.

-Effectively, any date is always converted to the corresponding ms-precise date-time at midnight of that date.
-Note that that doesn't properly reflect the resolution of the input date.
-That effect has to be taken into account by the logic implementor.
+Add 0 hours/days/months/years to represent the date(-time) as-is.

 ## Operations